Home

 Additional Notes on Exercising and Stretching to Prevent Low Back Pain:

-• Many fitness and physical health care experts recommend doing abdominal exercises to strengthen your core trunk region.
-While I support this recommendation, my experiences have led me to believe that low back strength is more important than abdominal strength for preventing low back pain.
+Many fitness and physical health care experts recommend doing abdominal exercises to strengthen your core trunk region.
+While I support this recommendation, my experiences have led me to believe that low back strength is just as important as abdominal strength for preventing low back pain.
 If you can regularly exercise both regions, I encourage you to do so.
 If you're just looking to do one exercise/stretch to begin with, the Warrior Pose is an excellent choice.

 Please Rate This